edsu/diary/README.md

 ---

+## 8/3/2023

+In the dense, *spiritous* *jungles* of the village *ryngit*, alive with the *crackling* song of *crickets* at dusk, my heart begins to take on a strange *joyancy* I hadn't previously known.
+Adventures continue to unfurl before me as vividly as the *noodles* my gentle *demoiselle*, *avons*, often cooks on the fire pit - a beguiling treat among the scarce *choice* of meals.
+The paths ahead are as confusing as a chessboard, invoking a tantalizing game of strategy, making me feel like the ancient king, *tiglathpileser*, lost in the art of *checkmating* his rival.
+The *superstitions* of the village grow, fueled by the *instigators*, reminding me of old *telegraphic* stories shared by elders back home.
+Real life *punchin* shows are portrayed here by the vibrant *youth* as they recapitulate the tales of the ancestors and signifying a life so raw, so real.

 ## 8/2/2023

 Ah, this day *travaileth* me with its never ending pandemonium.
 I stand as the unassuming quote *copyist* in the ruthless world of publishing, tasked to write about a period when *ottomans* held sway over the *unschuldigen* people.
 Today, I had been *overtasked* with the *preposterous* duty of studying an old *catechism* dedicated to the idol of *Naarai*.
 It was an exercise as *hypnotizing* as it was eerie, pushing me into the depths of an uncanny spiritual past.
 The more I read, the more I *criest* out in the solitude of my quarters, reminiscent of the oppressors who *revengeth* their *flatteries* dashed by the people they ruled.
 The more I immersed myself, the more the universe seemed to challenge my pre-existing beliefs like a relentless *autodidasker*. *Conversant* as I may seem about this journey, I am mostly perplexed about the direction it is taking.
 As if this was not enough, some *tenders* for a new writing assignment *appened* upon my table, shattering *thuh* *tray* that held my nourishment, flinging remnants of a barely touched meal across my workspace.